Email data and oops pancakes with LB Blair of Platonic Ideal

 About this episode:

-Meet LB Blair founder of Platonic Ideal.
-LB has been in the industry for years and combines her love of data and her passion for email all in one.
-LB has some hot takes on why data needs to be utilized in your email program and how to correctly use it.
-Sit back and hang out with Email’s Not Dead.
+In our latest episode, we’re talking to LB Blair, the founder of Platonic Ideal.
+LB has been in the industry for years, and she combines her love of data and her passion for email together in her work.
+LB has some hot takes on why data needs to be utilized in your email program and how to correctly use it, so sit back and learn with us.
+Listen to the episode now!
 Email’s Not Dead is a podcast about how we communicate with each other and the broader world through modern technologies.
 Email isn’t dead, but it could be if we don’t change how we think about it.
 Hosts Jonathan Torres and Eric Trinidad dive into the email underworld and come back out with a distinctive look at the way developers and marketers send email.